zendeskgarden/react-containers/packages/treeview/README.md

    right role...
 2. For the `tree` element, should I throw an error if both the `label` or `labelledBy` props are nil?
+3. Do I need to implement a `expandable`, `collapsible` logic like in the accordion container?

 ## Installation